Tuesday's abduction and assault on a 17-year-old Gunn High School student created a mood of uncertainty and fear on campus, students said.

 "This is like a girl's worst nightmare," she said.

 "I've seen a few girls that were scared about what happened," freshman Matt Hurst said.

 But teachers have sought to quell fears, encouraging students to walk in groups and leave cell phones turned on, he said.

-And three police officers have been assigned to the Gunn campus today to help restore safety and a sense of security, Palo Alto Police Sgt.
+Three police officers were assigned to the Gunn campus Wednesday to help restore a sense of safety and security, police Sgt.
 Sandra Brown said.